pylorak/GoldCPP/README.md

 Inputting and outputting UTF-16 is a PITA, unfortunately, and most cross- platform applications use UTF-8 for that.
 This is why I've included UTF8-CPP, so that you can easily convert between these string representations.

+Unfortunately, unicode is not supported under VC++, because its compiler lacks support for unicode string literals.
+You can still build a unicode version of GoldCPP with MinGW or Cygwin.

 Memory management?